-Modern parents are increasingly forced to confront fears about their children and sexual assault.
-The conduct of sons, daughters and their acquaintances feels increasingly fraught when placed in the light of the #metoo movement.
-No parent wants their child to grow up to be a victim or a perpetrator of sexual assault, which makes early lessons about consent absolutely crucial.
-But that doesn’t mean the lessons need to be dour or difficult.
+Fears about sexual assault and rape are top of mind for many modern parents.
+As kids grow, the conduct of sons, daughters, and their acquaintances feels increasingly fraught in the era of #MeToo and with alleged child sex traffickers like Jeffery Epstein making headlines.
+No parent wants their child becoming a victim or a perpetrator of sexual assault.
+And that makes early lessons about consent absolutely crucial.
+But that doesn’t mean the lessons need to be frightening or panic-inducing.
 In fact, those discussions don’t even need to be about sex.
 Because, essentially, consent is about boundaries.

 “Consent is basically permission to do something now or an agreement to be able to do something later,” says Stacey Honowitz, supervisor of the Florida State Attorney’s Office Sex Crimes and Child Abuse Unit.
 She says that when parents establish firm boundaries around access to things like snacks or television time, they are implicitly teaching a child about consent.
 For instance, when a child asks if they can eat a cookie or watch a show, a parent might give consent by saying yes.
 If not, the kid is obliged to respect the boundary or face the natural consequences.